Windswept Radio whisks us away to parts unknown

 The Mystery of the Portuguese Waltzes is a two-part Atlantic Voice radio documentary that is a meditation on memory and truth.
 Produced by Rebecca Nolan, the story follows Richard Simas's quest to find the source of the enigmatic and beloved tunes.

 Second Place in Documentary Features

-A documentary from freelance producer Rebecca Nolan about Dr. Elias Bartellas that bridges the Turkish invasion of Cyprus, the disappearance of a village and his determination to grow fruit trees in a rocky Newfoundland cliff.
+A documentary that bridges the Turkish invasion of Cyprus, the creation of a new home, and one man's determination to grow fruit trees on a rocky Newfoundland cliff.

 Windswept Radio is the collection of works of Rebecca Nolan.